Below you can find information to apply to our Ph.D. research program.

 Our institution code is #4841.
 The department code for GRE scores is no longer required by CU Boulder, however is you need to input a code when you take the test please use one of the following department codes for Chemistry and Biochemistry: #0202, 0301, 0302, 0304, 0306, 0399.

-You may self-report your GRE scores in your initial application, but the official scores must be sent from ETS for the application to be considered complete.
-Photocopies of GRE scores are not considered official.
+You may self-report your GRE scores in your initial application, but the official scores must be sent directly to CU from ETS for the application to be considered complete.
+Photocopies and personal notices of GRE scores are not considered official.

 The minimum undergraduate GPA for graduate studies in Chemistry and Biochemistry is 3.0.